|

 Justice.

-declaration of independence, the Transcaucasian Diet automatically ceased to
+independence, the Transcaucasian Diet automatically ceased to exist.
+There

-exist.
-There remained in being only the so-called Georgian National Council,
+remained in being only the so-called Georgian National Council, which had

-which had never been formally elected by the people.
-In February 1919, elections
+never been formally elected by the people.
+In February 1919, elections were

-were held for a new Georgian Constituent Assembly.
-Suffrage was universal,
+held for a new Georgian Constituent Assembly.
+Suffrage was universal, equal

-equal and secret, and the method of proportional representation was employed.
+and secret, and the method of proportional representation was employed.
+In

-In spite of heavy snow, 60 per cent of the electorate voted.
-It is a tribute
+spite of heavy snow, 60 per cent of the electorate voted.
+It is a tribute to

-to the broad basis of Georgian democracy that fifteen parties were able to
+the broad basis of Georgian democracy that fifteen parties were able to put

 overwhelming majority.
 Out of 505,477 votes cast, they polled 409,766, giving